islamarr/recorder/README.md

 In cases where I wanted to test the behavior of some screens in a real device I used instrumented test by Espresso and Mockito.
 In the functions I didn't need a physical device I used the local Unit Tests.

+**Hilt vs Dagger2 vs Koin**

+- Hilt does not need factories for ViewModel , Dagger need
+- Hilt generate the code in the compile time , koin runtime generation code